Therapy FAQs for Somatic EMDR and Trauma Support

 • Absolutely!
 In starting therapy, you are asking yourself to do something pretty vulnerable and likely outside your comfort zone.
 In my opinion, being nervous is actually a signal that your nervous system is doing its job: noticing something new coming your way and putting you on alert until you are sure that it's safe.
 Our job together in the first few sessions will be to help you (and your nervous system) start to feel comfortable working together.

 • Finding a right-fit therapist is probably one of the most important things you can do.
 Working with someone who is a right-fit will help you feel heard, supported, and connected.
 There are a few different places for us to consider if working together will be a good fit.
-1. This website: check out my about me section where I share a bit about myself and how I work.
-Think about if how I work aligns with how you typically show up.
+1. This website: check out my about me section where I share a bit about myself and how I work including how I specialize in working with women navigating Medical Mysteries and major Course Corrections. .
 2. Our 15 min phone consult: This is a great time to ask your questions and get a sense of what a session might feel like.
 3. Our first few sessions: You do not have to know right away if therapy is “working” or If I am a “right fit” therapist for you.
 Sometimes part of the work is figuring that out together, and that is okay.
 Today we really like “instant” and “quick fixes.”
 Therapy is a lot of beautiful things, but it is neither of those.
 Doing the work of therapy is important for growth and development, and it's okay if you don’t know the answers right away.
 Working together, we will help you live your way into the answers.

 Here are some answers to typical questions about therapy.
 Don’t see the answer to your question here?
 Contact me and I'll get back to you within 3 business days.